-PROFESSIONAL TRAINING FOR FRONTLINE SUPPORT
+PROFESSIONAL TRAINING FOR FRONTLINE HUMAN SERVICES

-Motivational Interviewing
+Motivational Interviewing Foundations

-Harm Reduction, Overdose Prevention & Response
+Substance Use, Harm Reduction, and Overdose Response

 WHERE IHELP TRAINING MAKES AN IMPACT